W-Floyd/notes/source/ENGR/Materials/Mechanics_of_Materials/Slides/Materials Eng Review & Final-2.md

 # Slide 68

-_**Using the isothermal transformation diagram for an iron–carbon alloy of eutectoid composition, specify the nature of the final microstructure (in terms of microconstituents present and approximate percentages of each) of a small specimen that has been subjected to the following time–temperature treatments.
+_**Using the isothermal transformation diagram for an iron-carbon alloy of eutectoid composition, specify the nature of the final microstructure (in terms of microconstituents present and approximate percentages of each) of a small specimen that has been subjected to the following time-temperature treatments.
 In each case assume that the specimen begins at 760°C (1400°F) and that it has been held at this temperature long enough to have achieved a complete and homogeneous austenitic structure.**_

 _**(a) Cool rapidly to 350°C (660°F), hold for 103 s, then quench to room temperature.**_